 Michigan's water industry is essential to the health and success of our state, and offers a wide variety of rewarding career opportunities in the following fields:

 - And many other high-demand occupations

 Join EGLE as it spotlights the role of water and wastewater professionals in promoting clean and sustainable water supplies, while drawing attention to career opportunities in the water industry and increasing awareness of all the different skills required to protect Michigan's water resources.
 EGLE will kick off the celebrations on Monday, December 13, 2021, with a webinar highlighting the common compliance requirements for drinking water operators.
-Head over to the Michigan Water and Wastewater Professionals Week web page to learn how to participate in four free webinars that are scheduled throughout the week.

 Caption: Drinking water construction project by Lansing Board of Water and Light.